 The Social Security automatic cost-of-living adjustment for

-announced on October 16, 2012.
+announced in the fall of 2021.
 More information on these

 automatic adjustments is available.